STARBURST “Fascinating and informative”

 STRANGE THINGS ARE HAPPENING “One of the best horror zines out there”

 Born from a love of horror, ponderous thoughts and meandering topics, Exquisite Terror is a periodical that takes a more academic approach to the genre, featuring exclusive art, script analysis and in-depth essays.
 Purchase it here.

 Naila is the founder and editor of Exquisite Terror.
 Holding a broad editorial background, she has worked with an eclectic variety of content, ranging from film and the counterculture, to political news and finance.
-She currently contributes to movieScope, Trebuchet, Strange Things Are Happening and RiDE.
+She is the Culture Editor at Trebuchet, and generally gets around.

 UncleBob was the original editor of the much-loved Fangoria, helming the title through until 1986.
 Writer of Frankenhooker and Basket Case 3, UncleBob authored Brain Damage, an adaptation of the Frank Henenlotter film, and currently contributes to Dread Central.

 James is the author of Dario Argento (Kamera Books) and a monograph on The Company of Wolves (Devil’s Advocates).
 He contributes to Diabolique, and has also written for Paracinema, Film Ireland, Eye for Film, Little White Lies, and The Quietus.